agarwalyashh/Splitwise/README.md

 View Website: https://agarwalyashh.github.io/Splitwise/
-Created a SplitWise App like functionality, hope you like it.
+Created a SplitWise App like functionality using React, hope you like it.